CorcoranEd/overlord-boilerplate/README.md

 ## Usage

-as a prerequisite it's assumed you have `npm` installed and the `gulp-cli`.
+as a prerequisite it's assumed you have installed [node.js](http://nodejs.org).

 1. clone the repo